B. F. Saul Company: History

 In 2004, the company completed a $70 million expansion of the Kennedy-Warren Apartment Building.
 In December 2006, the company began construction of Park Place II, an 11-story, 312,897 square foot office building in Tysons, Virginia.
 In March 2009, Hilton Worldwide leased one-third of the building.
 In 2017, Hilton began seeking alternative locations.

-In 2009, the Saul family sold Chevy Chase Bank to Capital One for $520 million in cash and stock.
+In 2009, due to the 2008 financial crisis, the Saul family sold Chevy Chase Bank to Capital One for $520 million in cash and stock.

 In 2012, the company completed a $50 million renovation of the Kennedy-Warren Apartment Building.
-In July 2012, the company pulled out of a partnership with Montgomery County, Maryland to develop a property near Wheaton station.
+In July 2012, the company ended a partnership with Montgomery County, Maryland to develop a property near Wheaton station.
 In September 2012, B. Francis Saul III resigned from Saul Centers, Inc.

 In October 2013, the company sold its remaining holdings in Atlanta, Georgia for $45 million.

+In 2016, the company began a 10-story Homewood Suites by Hilton hotel in Rosslyn, Virginia.

+In 2021, the company became the operator of the Capital One Watermark Hotel in Tysons, Virginia.

+Saul Centers, Inc.

-In February 2014, Saul Centers, Inc., the real estate investment trust affiliated with the company, acquired a property near Twinbrook in Rockville, Maryland for $62.5 million.
+In February 2014, Saul Centers, Inc. acquired a property near Twinbrook in Rockville, Maryland for $62.5 million.
 In April 2017, Saul Centers, Inc., announced plans to develop 10 buildings on the site.

-In November 2015, Saul Centers, Inc., the real estate trust affiliated with the company, proposed constructing a 483-unit apartment building with 68,000 square feet of retail in Ballston, Virginia.
+In November 2015, Saul Centers, Inc. proposed constructing a 483-unit apartment building with 68,000 square feet of retail in Ballston, Virginia.
 In May 2017, Target Corporation signed a lease at the property.
 In August 2017, Saul Centers secured a $157 million loan for the development.
-In 2016, the company broke ground on a 10-story Homewood Suites by Hilton hotel in Rosslyn, Virginia.

-In 2021, the firm became the operator of the Capital One Watermark Hotel in Tysons, Virginia.